damianhakert/damianhakert.github.io/source/handbook/index.md

     <li>Discuss the subjects that are on the agenda for today and <b>mention the subject of the next item when you hand over to the next person</b>.</li>
     <li>Finish by asking everyone what their working plans are for today/tomorrow.</li>
     <li>First person in the call order that is present (normally Dmitriy) wishes everyone a good day.</li>
-    <li>On OS X you can reduce CPU usage by using Safari instead of Chrome.</li>
+    <li>On OS X you can reduce CPU usage of Hangouts by using Safari instead of Chrome.</li>
-    <li>You can preserve bandwidth by clicking the antenna icon on top and setting it to low.</li>
+    <li>You can preserve bandwidth of Hangouts by clicking the antenna icon on top and setting it to low.</li>
 </ol>

 <h3 id="user-communication-guidelines">User Communication Guidelines</h3>